RINEARN/rinpn/README.md

 <a id="how-to-compile-plugins"></a>
 ### Step-3.
 Compile Plug-Ins - プラグインのコンパイル

-Finally, compile plug-ins which provide embedded-functions/variables to the Vnano Engine.
+Finally, compile plug-ins which provide built-in functions/variables to the Vnano Engine.
 On this software, you can develop your original plug-ins.
 In addition, and some official plug-ins are provided on the repository of RINEARN,